ibrahimbensalah/Xania/Xania.CosmosDb/README.md

 ***Prerequisite**:
-Create a cosmos db account following [these steps](https://docs.microsoft.com/nl-nl/azure/cosmos-db/documentdb-get-started)*
+Create a cosmos db account following [these steps](https://docs.microsoft.com/nl-nl/azure/cosmos-db/documentdb-get-started)* and find the endpointurl and api security token to be able to connect to the database from external applications

 In Visual Studio 2017 Community Edition, create a new Console App (.NET Framework) and target .net 4.6.